 Trojan horses, like their historical counterpart, prey upon the naivetÉ of unsuspecting computer users.
 They hide themselves within seemingly useful programs (such as a bug fix or Solitaire game) that users download from the Internet.
 When the program runs it acts normally, but the Trojan silently delivers its payload in the background.
 The reality of this threat has lead many enterprises to forbid the downloading of software from the Internet.

 Take some time to review these definitions and follow up with some reading on recent malware incidents.
 As a network security professional, it's important that you're familiar with these terms.
-After all, the first step to building a solid defense is to understand your adversary!
+After all, the step to building a solid defense is to understand your adversary!
 While it's true that there's a significant threat out there from malicious code, there are simple measures you can take to protect your organization.

 About the author

 Mike Chapple, CISSP, currently serves as Chief Information Officer of the Brand Institute, a Miami-based marketing consultancy.
 He previously worked as an information security researcher for the U.S. National Security Agency.
 His publishing credits include the TICSA Training Guide from Que Publishing, the CISSP Study Guide from Sybex and the upcoming SANS GSEC Prep Guide from John Wiley.
 He's also the About.com Guide to Databases.